aspnet/Blazor.Docs/docs/introduction/index.md

 * Layouts
 * Routing
 * Dependency injection
-* Lazy loading (loading parts of the app on demand as a user navigates the app)
 * Unit testing

 All of these features are optional.
 When one of these features isn't used in an app, the implementation is stripped out of the app when published by the IL linker.